 Jotham’s Speech to Shechem

-As you remember, Abimelech was the son of Gideon and was appointed king over Shechem – against God’s wishes.
+In contrast to God’s wishes, Abimelech was the son of Gideon and appointed king of Shechem.

-This is not too difficult to figure out.
-The trees and vine were productive.
-They were too busy producing good fruit to eat, with no time to worry about having power over others.
+Obviously, the trees and vines were too busy producing good fruit to worry about power over others.

-On the other hand, the worthless bramble was more than happy to take charge as it had nothing to offer, and nothing to lose.
+But, the worthless bramble was more than happy to take charge since it had nothing to lose and nothing to offer.
+As the parable illustrates, bramble eventually chokes out other plants and destroys them.

 Which Brings Us to Abimelech